NERC-CEH/fdri-ontology/doc/emf.md

 A `FacilityGroup` is an unordered collection of `EnvironmentalMonitoringFacility` instances that share some common feature.
 A `FacilityGroup` is treated as a `Resource` in the metadata catalog and so may have a title, provenance and publication information and so on.

+The `dct:identifier` property can be used to capture the identifier(s) assigned to the group by a programme.

 For simple groupings where there is no need to record historical membership or to provide a date range for a membership, the `fdri:hasMember` property can be used.
 For cases where membership of a group may change over time, the class `fdri:FacilityGroupMembership` can be used.